-If you have beneficiaries that are minors, you’ll need to appoint a trustee that can manage those assets in a minor’s trust, which may be included in your Last Will or may be a separate document, until the beneficiary reaches the age of majority (18) or older.
+If you have beneficiaries that are minors, you’ll need to appoint a trustee that can manage those assets in a minor’s trust, which may be included in your Last Will or may be a separate document, until the beneficiary reaches the age of majority (18 in this setting) or older.

 You’ll need to appoint an Executor and, perhaps, one alternate Executor.
 The alternate Executor would only serve if your first choice was unavailable.
 The Executor runs the show and should be a person who can balance a checkbook and meet deadlines.

 Usually when we prepare a Last Will we also will include a Durable Power of Attorney (“DPOA”).
 The DPOA is for managing your financial affairs if you are unable to do it for yourself, or just need a helping hand from one of your adult children or a close relative.
-It’s strictly for money, bank accounts, investments, real estate, etc. It can be as broad or as narrow as you please.
+It’s strictly for controlling money, bank accounts, investments, real estate, etc. It can be as broad or as narrow as you please.
 It’s durable because it remains “in effect” even if you’re suffering from dementia or mentally incapacitated.
 But the DPOA becomes instantly invalid at the moment of death.

-For your Durable Power of Attorney we need you to suggest an Attorney In Fact and one alternate Attorney in Fact.
+For your Durable Power of Attorney we need you to name an Attorney In Fact and usually one alternate Attorney in Fact.

 Lastly we usually also prepare a Living Will, sometimes called a Health Care Proxy (“HCP”).
-This is the document that empowers a loved one, relative or close friend to make health care decisions on your behalf.
+This is the document that empowers a loved one, relative, or close friend to make health care decisions on your behalf.
 We’ll need you to name a person that can make health care decisions in the event you become incapacitated.
 A spouse or adult child can often be a good “proxy”.
-We also like to name an alternate for this role.
+We also like to name an alternate proxy for this role.